donghaozhang/SensorDH/README.md

 ### Parameters
 1. custom_model: If you want to use your own custom model, you can set this parameters to Ture and input your model to the "model" parameters.
 The default value is False.

-2. model: If you set the "custom_model" to False, you can use [pretrained torchvision models](https://pytorch.org/docs/stable/torchvision/models.html)
+2. model: If you set the "custom_model" to False, you can use [pretrained torchvision models](https://pytorch.org/docs/stable/torchvision/models.html) by calling the model name such as 'GoogleNet'.

 3. dim: feature dimension after using Umap, the default value is 3